Esau

 According to the Hebrew Bible, Esau is the progenitor of the Edomites and the elder brother of Jacob, the patriarch of the Israelites.
 Jacob and Esau were the sons of Isaac and Rebecca, and the grandsons of Abraham and Sarah.
 Of the twins, Esau was the first to be born with Jacob following, holding his heel.
 Isaac was sixty years old when the boys were born.

 Esau, a "man of the field", became a hunter who had "rough" qualities that distinguished him from his twin brother.
 Among these qualities were his redness and noticeable hairiness.
 Jacob was a plain or simple man, depending on the translation of the Hebrew word tam (which also means "relatively perfect man").
 Jacob's color was not mentioned.
 Throughout Genesis, Esau is frequently shown as being supplanted by his younger twin, Jacob (Israel).

+The Christian New Testament alludes to him in the Epistle to the Romans and in the Epistle to the Hebrews.

 According to the Muslim tradition, the prophet Yaqub, or Israel, was the favorite of his mother, and his twin brother Esau was the favorite of his father, prophet Ishaq, and he is mentioned in the "Story of Ya'qub" in Qisas al-Anbiya.

+Esau in the Hebrew Bible

 In Genesis

 The story of Esau and Jacob reflects the historical relationship between Israel and Edom, aiming to explain why Israel, despite being a younger kingdom, dominated Edom.

 Birth

-Genesis 25:25 narrates Esau's birth, "Now the first came forth red, all over like a hairy garment; and they named him Esau."
+Genesis 25:21-23 reports that Rebecca for a long time was unable to conceive.
+Eventually she became pregnant with twins, who struggled with each other in her womb.
+Genesis 25:25 narrates Esau's birth: "Now the first came forth red, all over like a hairy garment; and they named him Esau."
 The meaning of the word esau itself is not entirely certain.
 Others have noted the similarity to عثا.
 The name Edom (אדום) is also attributed to Esau, meaning "red"; the same color is used to describe the color of his hair.
 Genesis parallels his redness to the "red lentil pottage" that he sold his birthright for.
 Esau became the progenitor of the Edomites in Mount Seir.